openfaas/docs/docs/openfaas-pro/sso/keycloak.md

     The `aud` field needs to contain a set of accepted audiences.
 For Keycloak this is the client id that was selected in the first step.

+    The `tokenExpiry` field can be used to set the expiry time of the OpenFaaS access token.